-SAML | Keycloak · Cloudflare for Teams documentation
+SAML | Keycloak

 In Keycloak, select Clients in the navigation bar and create a new client.

-Under Client AD, enter your team domain followed by this callback at the end of the path:
+Under Client ID, enter your team domain followed by this callback at the end of the path:

 /cdn-cgi/access/callback.
 For example:https://<your-team-name>.cloudflareaccess.com/cdn-cgi/access/callback